 '''

 (compiler-sizeof sym) → exact-nonnegative-integer?

-sym : symbol?
+sym : (or/c symbol? (listof symbol?))

 '''

-Possible values for symbol are 'int, 'char, 'short, 'long, ', 'void, 'float, 'double.
+Possible values for sym are 'int, 'char, 'short, 'long, '\, 'void, 'float, 'double, or lists of symbols, such as '(long long).
 The result is the size of the corresponding type according to the C sizeof operator for the current platform.
-The compiler-sizeof operation should be used to gather information about the current platform, such as defining alias type like int to a known type like int32.
+The compiler-sizeof operation should be used to gather information about the current platform, such as defining alias type like \int to a known type like \int32.